Art Alexakis: Personal life

 During his younger years, Alexakis was an atheist.
-In an August 2000 interview with Spin, Alexakis stated he had since become Christian.
+In an August 2000 interview with Spin, Alexakis stated he had since become a Christian.
 Speaking about his then-fiancée Stephanie Greig, he said, "She's a Christian, and I'm a Christian—my ex isn't—and so I was like, it's okay to be a Christian.
 I'm not like a born-again...
 Well, I guess I am born-again, in a way.
 But I don't knock people over the head with it.
 I just kind of use my spirituality to make my life better."

-Alexakis has been married at least three times as of 2024: to Jennifer Dodson Paget (with whom he has a daughter, Anna) from 1995 to 1999; to Stephanie Greig from 2000 to 2004; and since 2009, to Vanessa Crawford (with whom he has a daughter, Arizona).
+Alexakis has been married four times: to a woman named Anita; to Jennifer Dodson Paget (with whom he has a daughter, Anna) from 1995 to 1999; to Stephanie Greig from 2000 to 2004; and to Vanessa Crawford since 2009 (with whom he has a daughter, Arizona).

 On March 26, 2019, Alexakis announced that he had been diagnosed with multiple sclerosis in a letter to fans posted on the band's website.
 Alexakis says he was diagnosed with relapsing-remitting MS following a car crash three years prior.